greenbone/openvas-scanner/INSTALL.md

 =============================================

 Please note: The reference system used by most of the developers is Debian GNU/Linux 'Stretch' 9.
 The build might fail on any other system.
-Also it is necessary to install dependent development packages.
+Also, it is necessary to install dependent development packages.

 Prerequisites for openvas-scanner